What is MAS Foundation?

 “This kind of governance transformation can be critical for young organisations so that the on-the-ground workers have support, and so large philanthropic or government funders are comfortable that there is transparent financial oversight of their funding,” she says.

 A number of the programmes MAS Foundation supports are working with communities that empower families and children.
-One of Aotearoa’s health equity issues relating to early life is the far greater likelihood of Māori mothers to suffer mental health issues during pregnancy and immediately after birth.
+One of Aotearoa New Zealand's health equity issues relating to early life is the far greater likelihood of Māori mothers to suffer mental health issues during pregnancy and immediately after birth.

 A $10,000 MAS Foundation Koha grant provided funding for Perinatal Anxiety and Depression Aotearoa to hold a networking day to discuss mental health issues with Māori mothers.